utk-cs340-fall24/students/bmaples.md

 ## What I Do On My Freetime
 I do a lot of reading regarding business acumen, politics, technology and personal development.
 I believe in being a jack of all trades.

-## A Caveat
-UX/UI is incredibly important to me and I hope to work with others who care about this as well.

 # Links
 - wavedepth: https://docs.wavedepth.com/about
    - This company introduced to me how important UX/UI was and gave me the opportunity to see
 - ORNL: https://snap-planner.ornl.gov/
    - This was a project I did.
 Mathematically and functionality wise it worked.
 However, I failed on making it dynamic.
-I should've paid attention to my UX/UI principles here.
+I should've paid attention to UX/UI principles here.

 # Technical
 ## Languages